Love browsing for classical music or recent indie releases? Find an array of record collections at these cool vinyl stores in Hong Kong.

 10. Kubrick

-A bistro, bookstore, and vinyl shop all in one, Kubrick is located next to Broadway Cinematheque, so you can catch an indie film and venture into the world of records (with a cuppa in hand).
-You can easily spend most of your afternoon (or night) here, browsing through the expansive Western and Eastern collections of indie music vinyls, merchandise, posters, and more.
+A bistro, bookstore, and vinyl shop all in one, Kubrick is located next to Broadway Cinematheque (the premier cinema for indie films in Hong Kong), so you can catch a movie and venture into the world of records with a cuppa in hand.
+You can easily spend a good chunk of time (and change) here, browsing through the expansive Asian collections of indie music vinyls, merchandise, posters, and more.
+Truly the dream for you audiophiles, bibliophiles, and cinephiles!

 Kubrick, 3 Public Square Street, Prosperous Garden, Yau Ma Tei, Hong Kong, p.
 2384 8929